Adult neurogenesis: Irradiation

-Irradiation is a method that allows for very specific inhibition of adult neurogenesis.
+Irradiation, the process of exposing parts of something or someone to radiation, is a method that allows for very specific inhibition of adult neurogenesis.
 It can be targeted to the brain to avoid affecting other systems and having nonspecific effects.
 It can even be used to target specific brain regions, which is important in determining how adult neurogenesis in different areas of the brain affects behavior.

+Irradiation has previously been tested in adult rats, with no significant changes in cognition having been reported.
+However, neurogenesis in this study was stopped from progressing when the irradiation was specifically directed towards the hippocampus.

 However, irradiation is more expensive than the other methods and also requires large equipment with trained individuals.

 Inhibition of adult neurogenesis in the hippocampus

-Many studies have observed how inhibiting adult neurogenesis in other mammals, such as rats and mice, affect their behavior.
-Inhibition of adult neurogenesis in the hippocampus has been shown to have various affects on learning and memory, conditioning, and investigative behaviors.
+Many studies have observed how inhibiting adult neurogenesis in other mammals, such as rats and mice, affects their behavior.
+Inhibition of adult neurogenesis in the hippocampus has been shown to have various effects on learning and memory, conditioning, and investigative behaviors.

 Impaired fear conditioning has been seen in studies involving rats with a lack of adult neurogenesis in the hippocampus.
 Inhibition of adult neurogenesis in the hippocampus has also been linked to changes in behavior in tasks involving investigation.
 Rats also show decreased contextualized freezing behaviors in response to contextualized fear and impairment in learning spatial locations when lacking adult neurogenesis.

 Effects on pattern separation

 The changes in learning and memory seen in the studies mentioned previously are thought to be related to the role of adult neurogenesis in regulating pattern separation.
-Pattern separation is defined as, "a process to remove redundancy from similar inputs so that events can be separated from each other and interference can be reduced, and in addition can produce a more orthogonal, sparse, and categorized set of outputs."
+Pattern separation is defined as "a process to remove redundancy from similar inputs so that events can be separated from each other and interference can be reduced, and in addition can produce a more orthogonal, sparse, and categorized set of outputs."

 This impairment in pattern separation could explain the impairments seen in other learning and memory tasks.
-A decreased ability in reducing interference could lead to greater difficulty in forming and retaining new memories., although it's hard to discriminate between effects of neurogenesis in learning and pattern separation due to limitations in the interpretation behavioral results."
+A decreased ability in reducing interference could lead to greater difficulty in forming and retaining new memories, although it's hard to discriminate between effects of neurogenesis in learning and pattern separation due to limitations in the interpretation of behavioral results.